Mongolian People's Republic: Revolution and early years

 From September 1937 to April 1939, Stalinist purges in Mongolia saw mass arrests of top party and state leaders, lamas, soldiers, and citizens on false charges of "counter-revolution" and spying for Japan.
 Some 20,000 to 35,000 Mongols were executed in Mongolia and the USSR in a campaign organized by NKVD officials and Khorloogiin Choibalsan, minister of internal affairs and commander-in-chief.
 Under communist repression, an estimated 17,000 monks were killed, official figures show.
 Prime Ministers Peljidiin Genden and Anandyn Amar, for example, were accused of counter-revolution and shot in Moscow in 1937 and 1941, respectively.
 Buddhist institutions were nearly all destroyed, their property appropriated, and the lamas killed or secularized.
-In March 1939, Choibalsan, Stalin's close ally, became prime minister of Mongolia and led a Stalinist dictatorship, and initiated further episodes of repression during his tenure.
+In March 1939, Choibalsan, Stalin's close ally, became premier, led a Stalinist dictatorship, and initiated further episodes of repression during his tenure.